jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

 	ISBN: 0-13-583865-7
 	MINIX 1.1

-The machine below is configured to boot from the MINIX 1.1 "Boot" diskette (shown below).
-Normally, after booting, you would be able to load the "Root" diskette and press "=" to start MINIX; however, MINIX is not yet working in PCjs.
+The IBM PC AT below is configured to boot from the MINIX 1.1 "Boot" diskette (shown below).
+Click the "Run" button to start the machine, and after the MINIX boot menu appears, load the "Root" diskette and press "=" to start MINIX.
-This page will be updated when the [issue](https://github.com/jeffpar/pcjs/issues/57) is resolved.

 {% include machine.html id="ibm5170" %}